arpitbbhayani/articles/blogs/consistent-hashing.md

 If we need to move not all but even half the amount of data, everytime we scale up, the process of scaling up becomes super expensive and in longer run very tedious.
 This is where Consistent Hashing kicks in and ensures that when we scale up or down we only migrate a bare minimum amount of data to different nodes.

 # Consistent Hashing
 The main advantage we seek by using Consistent Hashing is that almost all the objects stay assigned to the same storage node even as the number of nodes change, either we scale up or down.
+In a system desigined by tradtional hash function, we see that the hash space is equal to the number of slots i.e. storage nodes and on which our items i.e. files gets mapped to.
+When the number of slots i.e. nodes change the entire mapping changes and this is where the bottleneck lies.

-Hash Space in case of the systems desinged using traditional hashing are equal to the number of slots, in our example the number of storage nodes.
-It is because of this dependency on the the number of slots that is causing issues when the slots change.
-Consistent hashing addresses this issue by not being dependent on this but by having a huge hash space to map to.
+Consistent Hashing addresses this situation by keeping the Hash Space huge and constant, in order of `[0, 2^256 - 1]` and the storage node and objects both map to one of the slots in this huge Hash Space.

 The nodes were not hashed.